bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a histogram showing how the data has an uneven distribution.
 There are several peaks and valleys, which form majority and minority classes, respectively within the data set.
 I believe a solid starting point to balance out the training data set would be to up-sample the minority classes by randomly duplicating observations.
-This would reinforce its signal and prevent bias in the model to the majority classes.
+This would reinforce the minority classes' signal while preventing bias in the model to the majority classes.

 ![alt text][image1]

 ![alt text][image2]

 ### Design and Test a Model Architecture